abr/abr.github.io/_team/03-terry-stewart.md

 email: terry.stewart@gmail.com
 ---

-Terry is a post-doctoral research associate working with Chris Eliasmith and Paul Thagard.
-His initial training was as an engineer (B.A.Sc. in Systems Design Engineering, University of Waterloo, 1999); his masters involved applying experimental psychology on simulated robots (M.Phil. in Computer Science and Artificial Intelligence, University of Sussex,
+Terry's initial training was as an engineer (B.A.Sc. in Systems Design Engineering, University of Waterloo, 1999); his masters involved applying experimental psychology on simulated robots (M.Phil. in Computer Science and Artificial Intelligence, University of Sussex,